 The Accessory Product Limited Warranty covers the accessory item only and excludes normal wear.
-The Lamp Product Limited Warranty excludes expected lamp degradation.
+The Lamp Product Limited Warranty excludes expected lamp degradation and InFocus will not be liable for normal decrease in lamp output over time or as lamp is consumed under the Limited Warranty.